 The New Amsterdam Theatre was designed by Henry Hertz and Hugh Tallant.
-Construction began in 1902, and it officially opened on Oct.
-23, 1903.
+Construction began in 1902, and the venue officially opened on October 23, 1903.
 The inaugural production was William Shakespeare's A Midsummer Night's Dream.

-From 1913 to 1927, the theatre became the home of the infamous Ziegfield Follies, which showcased such talents as the Funny Girl herself Fanny Brice.
-In 1937, the building became a cinema and later closed its doors in 1985.
+From 1913 to 1927, the theatre housed the Ziegfeld Follies variety revue, which showcased such talents as Fanny Brice of Funny Girl fame.
+In 1937, the building became a cinema and ultimately closed its doors in 1985.

-In May 1995, Disney Theatrical Productions signed a 49-year lease for the property and restored it to a traditional theatre, officially re-opening it on Apr.
-2, 1997 and went on to stage the Broadway premiere of Disney's The Lion King.
+In May 1995, Disney Theatrical Productions signed a 49-year lease for the property and restored it to a traditional theatre.
+The building officially reopened on April 2, 1997, and the first show to play there was the Broadway premiere of Disney's The Lion King that October.

 The closest subway stop to the New Amsterdam Theatre is 42nd Street - Times Square on the 1, 2, 3, 7, N, Q, R, W, and S lines.
 The closest bus stops are 7th Av/W 42nd St. on the M42, SIM8, SIM8X, SIM22, SIM25, SIM26, and SIM30 lines and and 7th Av/W 41st St. on the M7, M20, and M104 lines.